Interview: Shanthie Mariet D’Souza on how India was ‘ill-prepared’ for the dramatic Taliban takeover

 Does India’s presence as chair of the USNC alter the potential path in any significant way?

 Internationally, India needs to take a leadership role as the current UNSC chair in framing resolutions, providing relief, setting up humanitarian response teams and conflict mediation mechanisms.
-India cannot afford to abandon people of Afghanistan once again without implications for its image as a reliable friend and a major power in the region.
+India cannot afford to abandon the people of Afghanistan once again without implications for its image as a reliable friend and a major power in the region.
 This is a unique opportunity to demonstrate its leadership role at the UNSC.

 Given India’s history with them, would you expect questions about recognition of the Taliban government by New Delhi to go differently from the 1990s?